 § 5341 Sale of unstamped tobacco products; refusal to permit inspection; counterfeited or reused stamps; penalty.

-shall be fined not more than $1,000, or imprisoned for not more than 1 year, or both.
+(d) A person who violates this section may be fined not more than $1,000, or imprisoned for not more than 1 year, or both.

 § 5342 Possession of untaxed tobacco products.